"Inspired by movement today, I would like to remind you of the miracle of the body - mind connection.

 Rajas refers to the qualities of action and drive, movement, stimulation of the senses and emotions.

-Most of us live here, in the world of rajas, continually seeking satisfaction through our senses.
+of us live here, in the world of rajas, continually seeking satisfaction

 Tamas, the third mental principle, refers to the qualities of dullness, laziness, and protection.